 Skip to content

 Healthy kidneys help the body by removing waste and extra water, and keeping the blood clean and chemically balanced .
 When the kidneys stop working properly - as is the case when someone has kidney disease - 'waste' can build up in the blood and damage the body.
 Chronic kidney disease (CKD) is when the kidneys gradually stop working .
 End-stage renal disease (ESRD) is when the kidneys have totally or almost totally stopped working.
-People with ESKD must either have regular dialysis (be hooked up to a machine that filters the blood) or have a kidney transplant to stay alive.
+People with ESRD must either have regular dialysis (be hooked up to a machine that filters the blood) or have a kidney transplant to stay alive.

 ESRD affects Indigenous people when they are much younger compared with non-Indigenous people.
-In 2008-2012, almost three-in-five Indigenous people who were diagnosed with kidney disease were younger than 55 years of age (less than one-third of non-Indigenous people were younger than 55 years of age) (Figure 1) [Derived from ].
+In 2009-2015, almost three-in-five Indigenous people who were diagnosed with kidney disease were younger than 55 years (less than one-third of non-Indigenous people were younger than 55 years) (Figure 1) (Derived from ).

 Figure 1.
 Rates (per million) of end-stage renal disease for Indigenous and non-Indigenous people, by age-group (years) 2009-2013

 Dialysis was the most common reason for Indigenous people to be admitted to hospital in 2012-13 .
 Almost one-half of all Indigenous hospital admissions were for dialysis.
 Indigenous people were admitted to hospital for dialysis around 10 times more often than other Australians .

 Some people need to have dialysis every day.
 Dialysis can be undertaken at hospitals, special out-of-hospital satellite units, or in the home (which requires special equipment and training for the patient and their carers, and is very costly) .
 Accessing dialysis can sometimes be very difficult for Indigenous people who live in rural or remote locations and they may have to travel to receive treatment.

-In 2006-2010, Indigenous people were almost four times more likely to die from kidney disease than were non-Indigenous people .
+In 2008-2012, Indigenous people were almost three times more likely to die from kidney disease than non-Indigenous people .